18 October 2018

 There is no specific treatment but drugs may be prescribed to reduce discomfort.

 - Perform hand hygiene frequently, especially before touching the mouth, nose or eyes, after touching public installations such as handrails or door knobs or when hands are contaminated by respiratory secretion after coughing or sneezing.
 Wash hands with soap and water for at least 20 seconds, then dry with a disposable paper towel or hand dryer.
 When hands are not visibly soiled, clean them with 70 - 80% alcohol-based handrub as an effective alternative.

 - Cover your mouth and nose with tissue paper when sneezing or coughing.
 Dispose the soiled tissues into a lidded rubbish bin, then wash hands thoroughly.

 - When having respiratory symptoms, wear a surgical mask, refrain from work or school, avoid going to crowded places and seek medical advice promptly.

-- Affected persons should be advised to stay at home for 7 days from the appearance of rash and avoid contact with any susceptible persons, particularly pregnant women.
+- Affected persons should be advised to stay at home for 7 days from the appearance of rash and avoid contact with any susceptible persons, particularly pregnant women and women preparing for pregnancy.
 This is because pregnant women who do not have the immunity to rubella would contract the disease and their foetus could also be affected as well.
 Therefore, close pregnant contacts should be traced and their immunity status should be checked.

 2. Maintain good environmental hygiene